eingaeph/pip.imbue.hood/SCAFFOLD.md

   and make readable important kilo.c idioms.

   Scaffoldings are Snippets and Derivatives of Snippets:
-   Snippets are short an easily debugged.
+   Snippets are short and easily debugged.
    Derivatives are more diffuclt the Snippets to debug, but are hopefully
      still quickly debugged.